-6.17 The screening requirements set out in paragraph 6.16(a) and (b) should extend to connected parties as defined in paragraph 4.3.19 and PPTAs of a customer using an RBA.
 6.18 When possible name matches are identified during screening, an II should conduct enhanced checks to determine whether the possible matches are genuine hits.
 In case of any suspicions of TF, PF or sanctions violations, the II should make a report to the JFIU.
 Records of enhanced checking results, together with all screening records, should be documented, or recorded electronically.
 6.19 An II may rely on its overseas office to maintain the database or to undertake the screening process.
 However, the II is reminded that the ultimate responsibility for ensuring compliance with the relevant regulations and legislation on TF, financial sanctions and PF remains with the II.
+6.20 An II should screen its payees, including policy beneficiaries, to ensure that proposed payments to terrorist suspects and possible sanctioned parties are not made at the time of the payout.